Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Vanderbilt University

-Restrictions: Prior written approval from Vanderbilt Public Safety and Risk Management required.
-FirstBank Stadium TFR during events.
-No flights over Vanderbilt Medical Center, health science buildings, or research facilities.
+Restrictions: Prior approval required from Public Safety and Risk Management before any flight.
+FirstBank Stadium federal TFR during athletic events (3 nautical mile radius).
+No flights over Vanderbilt Medical Center or medical research facilities.
+Limited authorization zones on campus.

 YesVanderbilt University Public Safety